-You will require this licence if you intend to store and sell goods that excise or customs duty is usually applied to without charging the duty.
+You will require this licence if you intend to store and sell goods to which excise and customs duty usually apply without charging the duty.

 There are different kinds of operations that can sell goods duty free:

-- Outward bound duty free store that is located at an airport selling tobacco and alcohol to customers leaving the country
+- outward bound duty-free store that is located at an airport selling tobacco and alcohol to customers leaving the country

-- Outward bound duty free store selling tobacco and alcohol to customers leaving the country
+- outward bound duty-free store selling tobacco and alcohol to customers leaving the country

-- Outward bound duty free store selling petroleum to ships and aeroplanes that are on an international voyage
+- outward bound duty-free store selling petroleum to ships and aeroplanes that are on an international voyage

-- Inward Bound duty free store located at an airport selling tobacco or alcohol to customers prior to being screened by customs.
+- inward bound duty-free store located at an airport selling tobacco or alcohol to customers prior to being screened by customs.